Uniform convergence of proliferating particles to the FKPP equation: Introduction

 where $\phi$ is a smooth test function.
 Since $S_{t}^{N}$ converges only weakly, it is required that $\theta_{N}\ast S_{t}^{N}$ \textit{converges uniformly}, in the space variable, in order to pass to the limit.
 Maybe in special cases one can perform special tricks but the question of uniform convergence is a natural one in this problem and it is also of independent interest, hence we investigate when it holds true.

 Following the proposal of K. Oelschl\"{a}ger \cite{Oel1}, \cite{Oel2}, we assume

-Recall that the case $\beta=0$ is the mean field one (long range interaction), the case $\beta=1$ corresponds to local (like nearest neighbor) interactions, while the case $0<\beta<1$ corresponds to an intermediate regime, called ``moderate'' by \cite{Oel1}.
+Here $\theta$ is a probability density with a Sobolev regularity $W^{\alpha_{0},2}\left( \mathbb{R}^{d}\right) $ specified by the technical assumption (\ref{assumption on theta}) below.
+Recall that the case $\beta=0$ is the mean field one (long range interaction), the case $\beta=1$ corresponds to local (like nearest neighbor) interactions, while the case $0<\beta<1$ corresponds to an intermediate regime, called \textquotedblleft moderate\textquotedblright\ by \cite{Oel1}.
 Our main result is that uniform convergence of $\theta_{N}\ast S_{t}^{N}$ to $u$ holds under the condition

 In addition to our main result, Theorem \ref{Thm 1}, see also Appendix \ref{appendix B}\ where we show that this condition arises with other proofs of uniform convergence.
 We believe this condition is strict for the uniform convergence.
 A second motivation for the analysis of uniform convergence, besides the problem of passage to the limit in the nonlinear term outlined above, is the question whether a "front" of microscopic particles which moves due to proliferation approximates the traveling waves of FKPP equation.
 Results in this direction seem to be related to uniform convergence of mollified empirical measure but they require also several other ingredients and go beyond the scope of the present paper, hence they are not discussed here.